Geoff’s Wedding

 and it was like an unmanipulated outcome, right?
 Yeah.

-Just following and trying to keep the stories of 12 people straight and just trying to keep them on track, on rails, and from breaking breaking the game or dealing with the inevitable breaks and mistakes that happen.
+Just following and trying to keep the stories stories of 12 people straight and just trying to keep them on track on rails and from breaking the game or dealing with the inevitable breaks and mistakes that happened.

 It was like, it was awesome.

-It was, you know, we say this all the time.
-Survive Lock Out is probably the most fun I've ever had.
+It was, you know, we say this all the time: Survive Block On is probably the most fun I've ever had.
+So much fun.

 And I wasn't even in it.
 I was just producing it because it was just so many, it was so much fun to figure out the puzzle and to keep it all together.